 Myth 3: A 401(k) Is the Only Way to Save for Retirement

 While 401(k)s and other employer-based retirement plans are popular, they're not the only vehicles you can use to save for retirement.
 Individual retirement accounts (IRAs) are one option if you don't have access to a 401(k).
-While IRA contribution limits are much lower than limits for 401(k)s, you can still invest up to $5,500 a year — or $6,500 if you're 50 or older — according to the Internal Revenue Service (IRS).
+While IRA contribution limits are much lower than limits for 401(k)s, you still can invest up to $6,000 in 2020 — or $7,000 if you're 50 or older — according to the Internal Revenue Service (IRS).

 There are two primary types of IRAs: Roth and traditional.
 Retirees can withdraw money from a Roth IRA without paying taxes on the distributions, while traditional IRAs allow you to deduct your current eligible contributions on your taxes, letting you claim a smaller income.
-You'll pay taxes when you're retired and ready to withdraw with traditional IRAs, and there are requirements that must be met to withdraw tax-free from a Roth IRA.
+You'll pay taxes when you're retired and ready to withdraw money from a traditional IRA, and there are requirements that must be met to withdraw tax-free from a Roth IRA.
 Note that there are additional limitations and requirements for each type of IRA, according to the Internal Revenue Service (IRS).